aolivari/rickylicious-client/README.md

 ### `deploy in heroku`

-the client is already deploy in heroku on address https://rickylicious-client.herokuapp.com/ every time the main branch is updated a new deploy will be generate.
+The client is already deploy in heroku on address https://rickylicious-client.herokuapp.com/ Every time the main branch is updated a new deploy will be generate.